dmsergio/dmsergio/README.md

 ### Yep!
 I'm Sergio Díaz 👋

-I'm a software backend developer living (and working) from Valencia :sunny::sunglasses:.
+I'm a software backend developer living (and working) from Valencia, Spain :sunny::sunglasses:.

 I've been building [Odoo](https://odoo.com) (ERP) addons for six years.
 After that I decided to make a change, and right now I am working in some solutions built with [Django](https://www.djangoproject.com) and [FastAPI](https://fastapi.tiangolo.com).